bceenaeiklmr/SendTextZ/README.md

 Menu items can be created using the following format.

-By default the delimiter is the pipe `|` character.
+By default, the delimiter is the pipe `|` character.

 `displayed text | menu item title | hotstring | ahk code`